a-git-j/webapi-exercise/README.md

  * Accounts - service for managing customer's account operations

 ```
-<div>Please note, there is a number of simplifications in application functional scope (e.g. scope of information
+Please note, there is a number of simplifications in application functional scope (e.g. scope of information
 and capabilities served), and technical implementation (e.g. in-memory data persistence or inattentive error handling
-or error response).</div>
+or error response).

-<div>At the same time, with a dumbed-down scope, you might notice somewhat of an overkill with projects number and structure:
+At the same time, with a dumbed-down scope, you might notice somewhat of an overkill with projects number and structure:
 the goal in here has been to demonstrate larger scale backend solution layering, supposedly driven by different dev teams
-in different pipelines. </div>
+in different pipelines.

-<div>Would the goal be to write example single API to show your bookshelf content, don't go where I have,
+Would the goal be to write example single API to show your bookshelf content, don't go where I have,
-you're most likely fine with much more cleaner-neater-smaller design.</div>
+you're most likely fine with much more cleaner-neater-smaller design.
 ```

 ### Development/Interactive testing urls